Springtails

 Professional treatment for complete elimination

-Springtail control focuses on moisture reduction—this is essential, as they cannot survive without high humidity.
+Springtail control focuses on moisture reduction first.
+Treatment alone won't work if the humidity problem stays.
 We identify and address moisture sources, treat affected areas, and may need to treat outdoor harborage sites.
 Drying out the environment is the most important step.

 How to Prevent Springtails